 - Ear pain

 - Ringing in the ears

 The closeness of the ear to the temporomandibular joint makes the overlap of symptoms natural.
 In fact, the temporal bone, part of the joint, actually houses the delicate structures of the inner ear.
 When the joint experiences pressure, that pressure could manifest in ear symptoms.
+Jaw clenching and ear fullness seem a natural combination.
+The clenched jaw puts pressure on the ear, creating a sensation of fullness.
 And the jaw and ear are connected by tiny ligaments.
 Plus, nerves running from the ear have to go past the joint and interweave with jaw muscles.
 This means that any type of jaw disorder or displacement could pressure those nerves, leading to long-term or transient symptoms.